MindFlayer SGD: Efficient Parallel SGD in the Presence of Heterogeneous and Random Worker Compute Times: Introduction

 \section{Introduction}

 We address the nonconvex optimization problem:

 where $f\,:\,\R^d \times \mathbb{S} \rightarrow \R,$ and $\xi$ is a random variable with some distribution $\mathcal{D}$ on $\mathbb{S}$.
-In the context of machine learning, $\mathbb{S}$ could represent the space of all possible data, $\mathcal{D}$ denotes the distribution of the training dataset, and $f(\cdot; \xi)$ denotes the loss of a data sample $\xi$.
+In the context of machine learning, $\mathbb{S}$ could represent the space of all possible data, $\mathcal{D}$ denotes the distribution of the training dataset, and $f(\cdot, \xi)$ denotes the loss of a data sample $\xi$.

 The function $f$ is assumed to be differentiable, and its gradient is $L$--Lipschitz continuous (see Assumptions~\ref{ass:lipschitz_constant}--\ref{ass:lower_bound}).
 We assume that we have $n$ workers available to work in parallel, each able to compute independent, unbiased stochastic gradients of $f$, whose variance is bounded by $\sigma^2$ (see Assumption \ref{ass:stochastic_variance_bounded}).
-In this paper, we are interested in investigating the time complexity of methods working in this natural setup.
+In this paper, we study the time complexity of methods working in this setup.

+We also assume access to $n$ parallel workers capable of computing independent stochastic gradients, in which case the classical approach is \algname{Minibatch SGD} \citep{cotter2011better,goyal2017accurate,gower2019sgd}.